Pinafore/ml-hw/logreg/assign.md

 learn, but you should do everything by hand now.
 You'll be able to use library implementations of logistic regression in the future (the next homework, even).

-You'll turn in your code on Moodle.
+You'll turn in your code on ELMS.
 This assignment is worth 30 points.

 What you have to do